peaBerberian/peaberberian.github.io/apps/README.md

   - `"filePickerSave"`: Equivalent of `"filePickerOpen"` but this time to choose a save location (and save) for a file.

+  - `"quickSave"`: Allows to save files already communicated to the application (either as an application's argument or through one of the file pickers), just by communicating its file "handle".
+Allows to bypass the need to open `"filePickerSave"` when the path to save at should not have change (still without the application knowing where).

 - `"provider"` (`Array.<string>`, optional): The supplementary features the application can provide.